johnpolacek/chicagotechevents.com/README.md

 It can be a mistake to create subdirectories too soon in a project.
 I prefer to wait until it starts feeling too crowded in `/src/components` and we are at that point now.

+**Note: When re-organizing your components into subdirectories, the CLI output is your best friend**

 `/admin`
 We can move all the admin components into this subdirectory and remove the Admin prefix from the component (e.g. `AdminEventInfo` becomes `EventInfo`)